karthikvishal-s/karthikvishal-s/README.md

 ### 🚀 About Me

-I'm a passionate college student pursuing a degree in [Your Major] with a focus on full stack development.
+I'm a passionate college student pursuing a degree in B.Tech(CSE) with a focus on full stack development.
 I love building web applications from the ground up, working with both frontend and backend technologies to create seamless user experiences.

-- 🔭 I'm currently working on [Current Project Name]
+- 🔭 I'm currently working on Hospital Management
-- 🌱 I'm learning [Technologies you're currently learning]
+- 🌱 I'm learning React.js
 - 🎯 2025 Goals: Contribute to open source projects and build a robust portfolio
 - 💬 Ask me about web development, programming concepts, or college life!